Commercial Litigation And Arbitration

 - enforcement of intellectual property rights through trade secrets, licensing/distribution agreements, patent litigation and covenants not to compete

-- disputes involving leases, equipment, and real estate
+- disputes involving leases and equipment.

 - business torts